McelikZ/LoginProject/README.md

 ### ⚠️ This project is built with Expo.
 Google and Facebook login integrations are not included in this project.
-Please check the other project for these integrations.
+Please check the other project for these integrations (AuthGoogleFacebook)

 ### ⚠️ Folder Name Notice